 Use the Windows 7 search

 Find and run anything in Windows by using the Windows 7 search box.
-Click the Start orb or press then Windows key and type the name of the program you want to run or file you want to edit.
-Windows 7 does a good job at finding an exact match and press enter to execute that program or open that file.
+Click the Start orb or press the Windows key and type the name of the program you want to run or file you want to edit.
+Windows 7 does a good job at finding an exact match and press Enter to execute that program or open that file.
 If more than one match is found, use the up and down arrow keys to select the file you want to open and then press Enter.

 Take full advantage of the Taskbar